Clarence Seedorf in Brazil: A perfect swansong in his football utopia

 Throughout all his time in Rio, Seedorf’s contract included a clause which stipulated he would be able to return to Milan should he receive an offer to coach the Italian giants.

 A month after the conclusion of the Campeonato Brasileiro, Allegri was sacked by the Rossoneri, and the call was made to one of their finest ever players.

-Announcing the end of his playing career, Seedorf told a press conference: “I’m retiring with tranquility.
+Announcing the end of his playing career, Seedorf told a press conference: “I’m retiring with tranquillity.
 Brazil welcomed me with open arms.
 I’ll never forget that.”

 It seems a shame that Seedorf never got to help Botafogo in the Copa Libertadores, but in another sense, this was a fitting end.
 He had completed his objective of returning the club to the stage which it had yearned for almost two decades.